oi19/Noaat/README.md

 # OR using Yarn
 yarn start
 ```
 ## Step 2: Start your Application

-### Open Expo Go app on your mobile device and scan the QR code from the terminal to run the app
+1. Install the Expo Go app on your mobile device from the App Store (iOS) or Google Play Store (Android).
+2. After installing Expo Go, open the app.
+3. Use your device's camera to scan the QR code displayed in the terminal when you run your Expo project. **_Make sure you're using Expo Go by pressing 's' when prompted._**
+4. Expo Go will load your project, and you'll be able to interact with it on your mobile device.

+Make sure your mobile device is connected to the same network as your development environment.
+This allows Expo Go to communicate with the Expo CLI running on your computer and load your app.

 ## Congratulations! :tada: